kudobuilder/kudo/keps/draft-20190503-framework-testing.md

 Tests will be invoked via a CLI tool that runs the tests against the current Kubernetes context.
-It will be packaged with the default set of tests from the KUDO frameworks repository using go-bindata, with the ability to provide alternative directories containg tests to use.
+It will be packaged with the default set of tests from the KUDO frameworks repository using go-bindata, with the ability to provide alternative directories containing tests to use.

 The tool will enumerate each test (group of test cases) and run them concurrently in batches.
 Each test will run in its own namespace (care must be taken that cluster-level resources do not collide with other tests [???
 TODO: solvable?]) which will